civican/legisinfo/42-1/bills/C-81/bill_text.md

   **(7)** If a person makes a request in accordance with subsection (8), the regulated entity must, within the time prescribed by regulations made under subsection `45`(1), make its accessibility plan available to the person in the format prescribed by regulations made under that subsection that is indicated in the request.

   **(8)** The request must be made in the form and manner prescribed by regulations made under subsection `45`(1) and must indicate the format prescribed by regulations made under that subsection in which the accessibility plan is to be made available to the person making the request.

+  **(9)** The regulated entity must take into account the principles set out in section 6 when it prepares an accessibility plan or an updated version of its accessibility plan.

 #### Feedback